Health awareness

 Misconception: Type 2 diabetes can be cured.

-Explanation: There’s no cure for type 2 diabetes, as it’s a progressive disease.
+Explanation: There’s no cure for type 2 diabetes as for many, it’s a progressive disease.
 However, there are some lifestyle changes that can help manage the condition, including making healthy food choices and increasing physical activity.
 Choose whole, minimally processed foods, such as fruits, non-starchy vegetables, whole grains, lean proteins and low-fat or skim milk cheese, as well as water over juice.
 Pay attention to how much you are eating, as larger portion sizes mean more calories.
 Additionally, exercise has been shown to improve blood glucose control, reduce cardiovascular risk factors and contribute to weight loss.
 Lifestyle changes alone may not be enough to control blood sugar.
 That’s why it’s important to work with your health care provider to develop an individualized treatment plan.